 Hence, I decided to dive into the VeChain GitHub and take a look at the coding activity in their repos.
-Below is the commit activity on the top three most active repos over the past year.
+Below is the commit activity on two of their most active repos over the past year.

 Commits over past 12 months for Select Repos

-As you can see there has been a reasonable level of activity.
-This is about in line with other projects that are at a similar level of development.
-Of course it is worth mentioning that there are a further 35 other repositories with varying levels of commits.
+As you can see there has been a fairly low level of activity.
+This is below average for some of the other projects that I have covered.
+There are a further 35 repositories out there although these also have low levels of activity.

 Looking forward, there are quite a few things that one can look forward to.
 While there is no official roadmap that has been laid out, you can glean some information from this blog post.

 For example, the developers are actively working on cross chain interoperability of VeChain.
 They are currently still working on “technical preparations” for this technology.
 This interoperability could no doubt increase the adoption of VeChain.